ReactionMechanismGenerator/RMG-Py/README.md

 relevant publications when publishing the results using our software.

 ## How to cite
-Please include the following two citations if RMG and/or Arkane were used for an academic study:
+Please include the following citations if RMG, RMG-database, and/or Arkane were used for an academic study:
 - C.W.
 Gao, J.W.
 Allen, W.H.
 Green, R.H.
 West,
   [Reaction Mechanism Generator: Automatic construction of chemical kinetic mechanisms](https://doi.org/10.1016/j.cpc.2016.02.013), Computer Physics Communications 2016, 203, 212-225.